rapidsai/raft/docs/source/index.rst

 RAPIDS RAFT: Reusable Accelerated Functions and Tools for Vector Search and More
 ================================================================================

+.. raw:: html

+  <span style="color:orange"> <b>NOTICE:</b> The vector search and clustering algorithms in RAFT are being migrated to a new library dedicated to vector search called <i><a href="https://github.com/rapidsai/cuvs">cuVS</a></i>.
+We will continue to support the vector search algorithms in RAFT during this move, will no longer update them after the RAPIDS 24.06 (June) release.
+We plan to complete the migration by RAPIDS 24.08 (August) release.</span>

 .. image:: ../../img/raft-tech-stack-vss.png
   :width: 800
   :alt: RAFT Tech Stack

 Useful Resources
 ################